dd-hendon/nc-news/README.md

 ## Local Environment Setup

+This is to connect to local versions of the databases.

+First find and make a note of the development and test database names in /db/setup.sql.

-To connect to local versions of the databases create two files in the project root folder.
+Then create two files in the project root folder.

 - `.env.development`
 - `.env.test`

-The contents of these files should be set to:
+Set the contents of these files as follows, using the specific local database names found in setup.sql

+In `.env.development`:
 - PGDATABASE=_local development database_

+In `.env.test`:
 - PGDATABASE=_local test database_

-In `.env.development` and `.env.test` respectively.

 ## Version Requirements